 The management of bowel obstruction largely depends on the underlying aetiology and whether there is any evidence of complications (e.g. ischaemia, perforation).

 Surgical management is dependent on numerous factors including the underlying aetiology, patient factors and the presence of complications.
 It should be noted emergency surgery for bowel obstruction carries significant morbidity and mortality which must be conveyed to the patient and next of kin.

 Supportive therapy should be employed in all patients presenting with bowel obstruction, which involves bowel decompression and fluid resuscitation.

-‘Drip and suck’: Dilatation of the proximal part of the GI tract is associated with excessive secretion and accumulation of gas leading to distention and vomiting.
+‘Drip and suck’: this commonly used phrase refers to the administration of IV fluid (drip) and the placement of an NG tube (suck).
 The use of a nasogastric tube (with regular aspirations) helps decompress the stomach and prevent aspiration.
-Fluid resuscitation is essential due to the large amount of third spacing that occurs in bowel obstruction because of compression of lymphatic and vascular beds leading to excessive bowel wall oedema.
+Fluid resuscitation is essential due to the inability to maintain oral hydration and the large amount of third spacing that occurs in bowel obstruction.

 Other essential aspects in the management of patients with bowel obstruction include:

 Reversible causes should be considered and treated.
 Any electrolyte abnormality should be corrected and adequate IVF administered.
 NG tube decompression is often indicated.
 Exacerbating agents such as opiate analgesia should be reviewed.